 Oestreich's Modern Library Collector

-Published each October and April since 1981, Alan eMiL Oestreich's eight-page Modern Library Collector is the only regular printed publication for Modern Library collectors.
-To quote from Issue # 1:
+Published each October and April since 1981, Alan eMiL Oestreich's eight-page Modern Library Collector was the only regular printed publication for Modern Library collectors.
+It ceased publication with Issue 55, Spring 2008.

 This newsletter addresses the collecting of the Modern Library, as a service and a forum.
 We hope our readers can contribute to the lore of the ML, the history of the ML, and the culture of ML with articles in future issues.

-Articles in this charming and useful little newsletter may cover all books in the Modern Library series from 1917 to the present including the main and giant series, paperbacks, short-lived miniature series, and the ubiquitous college editions.
-(Oestreich also includes information about the Viking Portable series, comprising about 10% of each issue - the formal name of the newsletter is actually "The Modern Library and Viking Portable Collector" with "Viking Portable" in very small letters.)
+Articles in this charming and useful little newsletter covered all books in the Modern Library series from 1917 to the present including the main and giant series, paperbacks, short-lived miniature series, and the ubiquitous college editions.
+(Oestreich also included information about the Viking Portable series, comprising about 10% of each issue - the formal name of the newsletter was actually "The Modern Library and Viking Portable Collector" with "Viking Portable" in very small letters.)

-I say "may cover" because contents varies from issue to issue.
-But regular features include the following:
+Contents varied from issue to issue.
+But regular features included the following:

 • News about the latest ML releases from Random House